cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -store-gateway.tenant-shard-size
 [store_gateway_tenant_shard_size: <int> | default = 0]

+# S3 server-side encryption type.
+Required to enable server-side encryption
+# overrides for a specific tenant.
+If not set, the default S3 client settings
+# are used.
+[s3_sse_type: <string> | default = ""]

 # S3 server-side encryption KMS Key ID.
-If unset, the default S3 client settings
+Ignored if the SSE type override is not
-# are used.
+# set.
 [s3_sse_kms_key_id: <string> | default = ""]

 # S3 server-side encryption KMS encryption context.
 If unset and the key ID
 # override is set, the encryption context will not be provided to S3.
+Ignored if
+# the SSE type override is not set.
 [s3_sse_kms_encryption_context: <string> | default = ""]

 # File name of per-user overrides. [deprecated, use -runtime-config.file